stacks-network/stacks-core/sip/sip-001-burn-election.md

 of the block rewards for all blocks the pool produces.
-The selection of a leader within the pool is arbitrary -- as long as _some_ user issues a key transaction and a commitment transaction, the _other_ users in the pool can throw their tunable proofs behind a chain tip.
+The selection of a leader within the pool is arbitrary -- as long as _some_ user issues a key transaction and a commitment transaction, the _other_ users in the pool can throw their proofs of burn behind a chain tip.
 Since users who submitted proofs for the winning block are rewarded by the protocol, there is no need for a pool operator to distribute rewards.
-Since all users have global visibility into all outstanding tunable proofs, there is no need for a pool operator to direct users to work on a particular block -- users can see for themselves which block(s) are available by inspecting the on-chain state.
+Since all users have global visibility into all outstanding proofs, there is no need for a pool operator to direct users to work on a particular block -- users can see for themselves which block(s) are available by inspecting the on-chain state.